bluesky/bluesky-queueserver/docs/source/cli_tools.rst

 running plans.
 The output may be printed to terminal and/or published to a 0MQ socket (different socket from the socket used for control communication).

-- ``--zmq-publish-console-addr`` allows to set the address for the 0MQ 'PUB' socket.
+- ``--zmq-info-addr`` allows to set the address for the 0MQ 'PUB' socket.

 - Setting ``--zmq-publish-console ON`` enables publishing of the collected output to 0MQ socket.